geohackweek/GoogleEarthEngine/_episodes/02-code-editor.md

 ## STOP & PLAY

-On your own, play with the stretch parameters and use the Inspector to explore the map.
+On your own, play with the stretch parameters and use the Inspector to explore the map, clicking between land, bare earth, forest and water.

-If you already did that, you can play with dropping the point somewhere else and looking at that imagery.
+If you already did that, you can play with dropping the point somewhere else and looking at a different image of your favorite place.

+You could also change the dates to look at a winter time image and see how the reflectance changes when there is snow on the ground.

 ## 4. Getting Help